 - Can anyone say social media?
 That’s right.
 So much of our learning—and sharing—is done through social media, and that, my friend, requires quick typing.
 Thoughts and feelings shouldn’t be held back because you’re looking for how to type ñ.
 Practicing Spanish using social media should be fun, but if you’re trying to remember how to type an accent, you’re not having fun, are you?

 - It’s also a given that you’ll have a better chance to improve your writing skills if you’re not at odds with your keyboard.
 Sure, you could hand-write (and you should include that in your Spanish practice) but getting your thoughts down happens quicker for most of us when we type.
 If you’re writing quickly, chances are you’ll write more often.
 Writing in Spanish, like most other skills, benefits from practice.
 And letting the writing flow leads to increased creativity.
 A total win-win situation!

 - Your Spanish learning resources can and should require typing in the language.
-With FluentU, for example, you have access to quizzes that teach you key vocabulary. from real-world videos (like music videos, movie trailers, cartoons, etc.) that require you to type Spanish words, accents and all—just like you would need to in a real-life context.
+With FluentU’s language learning platform, for example, you have access to quizzes that teach you key vocabulary from real-world videos (like music videos, movie trailers, cartoons, etc.).
+These require you to type Spanish words, accents and all—just like you’d need to in a real-life context.
 While FluentU also provides its own system for typing accent marks, eventually learning to reproduce words on your own is key to being able to communicate in Spanish.